fortinetdev/terraform-provider-fmgdevice/website/docs/r/fmgdevice_system_dhcp6_server_iprange.html.markdown

 * `end_ip` - End of IP range.
 * `fosid` - ID.
 * `start_ip` - Start of IP range.
+* `vci_match` - Enable/disable vendor class option matching.
+When enabled only DHCP requests with a matching VC are served with this range.
+Valid values: `disable`, `enable`.

+* `vci_string` - One or more VCI strings in quotes separated by spaces.

 ## Attribute Reference